-First, get on your hands and knees forming angles close to 90 degrees in your hips, shoulders and knees.
+First, get on your hands and knees, forming angles close to 90 degrees in your hips, shoulders, and knees.
 Then, draw your navel toward your spine, arching your back up; Hold the stretch for five seconds.

 Finally, lie down, straighten your legs and place your pelvis on the floor.
-Keep the arms in position to keep the upper part of the body upright, extending the spine; keep for five seconds.
+Keep the arms in position to keep the upper part of the body upright, extending the spine; hold for five seconds.
 Repeat this series of steps for four more repetitions.

-Lateral curved dumbbells
+Laterally curved dumbbells

 The lateral curves with dumbbells strengthen the weaker muscles on the side of the trunk.
 Do this exercise only on the side where the scoliosis curve separates the shoulder and the hip on the same side.

 Start doing side bends once you have more strength and muscle tone and more flexibility on the other side.
 This will reduce muscle fatigue on the stretched side, decreasing back pain.